 In 1754, Maryland's Committee of Grievances warned that "several Papists...have made great Opposition to the enlisting Men...to repel the Invasion of the French and Indians in Alliance with them."
 Id. at 487.
 The "Conduct and Behaviour of the Papists" required action "to secure...against our domestic...Enemies."
-Id.; see also Greenlee, Disarming the Dangerous, at Part IV.D (providing examples of alleged conduct).
+Id.; see also Greenlee, Avoiding Danger, at Part IV.D (providing examples of alleged conduct).

-A 1755 bill to prohibit "the Importation of German and French Papists," and Popish Priests and Jesuits," expressed a concern that "they will...in

-Case of an Attack...turn their Force, in Conjunction with the French and their savage Allies, against his loyal Protestant Subjects."
-52 ARCHIVES OF MARYLAND, at 89.
+A 1755 bill to prohibit "the Importation of German and French Papists, and Popish Priests and Jesuits," expressed a concern that "they will...in Case of an Attack...turn their Force, in Conjunction with the French and their savage Allies, against his loyal Protestant Subjects."
+52 Archives OF Maryland, at 89.